HugoMrth/HugoMrth/README.md

 I'm a biostatistician working at [RESHAPE](https://www.reshapelab.fr/fr) (RESearch on HealthcAre PErformance) : a public health research lab.
 I'm specialized in epidemiology and pharmacoepidemiolgy and currently working on the French National Health Data System (SNDS).

-I'm mainly using R and sharing here some R packages and other [personnal code](https://github.com/HugoMrth/my-code).
+I'm mainly using R and sharing here some R packages I've developped in my free time, and other [personnal code](https://github.com/HugoMrth/my-code).

 You can access both my [Curriculum Vitae](https://github.com/HugoMrth/HugoMrth/blob/main/CV.pdf) and the list of my peer-reviewed [publications](https://github.com/HugoMrth/HugoMrth/blob/main/Publications.md) direclty on Github, or come and visit my [LinkedIn](https://www.linkedin.com/in/hugo-marthinet-b96aa4133/) profile.